 Our day begins early at George Pringle Elementary.
-Enthusiasm abounds as last minute preparations for each day ensure the safety, learning, and well-being of each of the almost five hundred children.
-With a diversified community of learners from our local catchment area and all of West Kelowna, our philosophy is whole child, and wrap-around support - firmly embedded in elements of the First People's Principles of Learning
+Enthusiasm abounds as last minute preparations for each day ensure the safety, learning, and well-being of each of the children.
+It is true that we support a diversified community of learners.
+Our underlying school philosophy is based on a whole child approach, with wrap-around support.
+We take much of our day-to-day operation from some elements of the First People's Principles of Learning.

 Embedded in our instructional practice, is room for hands-on learning, experimentation, building, project-based learning, and for student reflection and self-assessment.
-Many classrooms take advantage of our school garden, and nearby Glen Canyon Regional Park for studies in indigenous plants and the environment.
+Many classrooms take advantage of our school garden, our retirement home across the street, and nearby Glen Canyon Regional Park for studies in indigenous plants and the environment.

 Learning involves recognizing the consequences of one’s actions.